ChrisTimbol/nextchat/README.md

 - I used a `nodemon` and `concurrently` npm packages for the first time.
 Nodemon made it easier to make adjustments on the backend without having to constantly restart the program.
 Concurrrently made it so i can run frontend and backend concurrently

+## Problems I ran into
+- username was getting updated whenever the user changed his name.
+This issue was due to using a state variable.
+I fixed this issue by converting the variable to a string that way it was immutable.
+- I had to figure out how to scroll down the chat with every new message.
+What worked for me was using the useRef() react hook. and connecting it as a attribute to the chat container.
+And when ever the chat container increased in size i set ref.current.scrollTop = ref.current.scrollHeight

 ## Framework/Libraries used
  Built with
  - React